homeboy445/TypingChronicles/README.md

 2.)It has a nice UI.

-3.)It inculcates  a hell lot of Javascript in it!

-4.)You are free to edit anything!
+3.)You are free to edit anything!

 Fork it!   and Have fun!